cFocusWeb/blanchette-website/content/singles/devenir-franchise.en.md

     line1: The start of a new adventure!
     line2: Your project takes shape and the process begins
 ---

 Doing business with the Groupe Blanchette – Master Franchisor, is being surrounded and supported by a team of consummate professionals and experts, from the very first contact.

-#### Franchisee Services & Support

-Before opening, the future franchisee will benefit from the assistance of the franchisor for the following aspects:

-- Finding a location;
-- Negotiating the lease;
-- Planning the layout;
-- Tenders;
-- Construction;
-- Ordering equipment;
-- Obtaining financing;
-- Preparing the business plan;
-- Developing the organizational personnel structure;
-- Developing purchase and inventory management tools;
-- Theory and practice training for operators, managers and key employees of the future franchise.

-Following the opening, the franchisor will provide continued support regarding the following aspects:

-- Managing franchise standards;
-- Meeting marketing needs;
-- Follow-up of ratio performances.